 On 26 February 2021, the Regional Court (Landgericht) Frankfurt am Main served Deutsche Bank with a claim by Seriva Vermögensverwaltungs GmbH ("Seriva").
 Seriva is requesting that Deutsche Bank reissue certain tax certificates (Steuerbescheinigungen) that Deutsche Bank withdrew in April 2017 in light of Seriva's cum-ex transactions.
 Deutsche Bank responded to Seriva's statement of claim on 6 April 2021.
 On 5 July 2021, Deutsche Bank received a reply brief from Seriva.
 Deutsche Bank responded on 17 August 2021.
 The hearing took place on 7 February 2022.
 In a judgment dated 28 February 2022, the court dismissed Seriva's claim.
-Seriva may appeal the decision.
+Seriva did not appeal the decision thus the dismissal is final and binding.